 Best cheap washing machines available in the UK

-Here are our picks for the top five washing machines under £200 based on price, programmes, economy and capacity.
+Here are our picks for the top three washing machines close to £200 based on price, programmes, economy and capacity.

 Water usage (litres)